 3.2 Structural and Functional Group Analysis using FTIR

-Figure 2 shows FTIR spectra of EO obtained through steam distillation of the Eucalyptus leaves while Table 2 summarizes the functional groups identified.
+Figure 2 shows FTIR spectra of EO obtained through steam distillation of the Eucalyptus leaves, while Table 2 summarizes the functional groups identified.
 The major absorption bands include aliphatic C–H stretches at 2960–2850 cm⁻¹, reflecting the –CH₃ and –CH₂ groups present in 1,8-cineole, α-pinene, and limonene, and CH₃ symmetrical deformation at 1374 cm⁻¹, indicative of the –CH₃ symmetric bending in α-pinene and limonene.
 Ether-related stretching vibrations are observed at 1214 cm⁻¹ associated with C–O–C asymmetrical and 1079 cm⁻¹ for C–O–C symmetrical, corresponding to the ether linkage in 1,8-cineole, the dominant bicyclic monoterpene known for strong antimicrobial efficacy against Gram-positive and Gram-negative bacteria (Khwaza & Aderibigbe, 2025).
 Additionally, CH₂ wagging at 984 cm⁻¹ is attributed to bicyclic monoterpenes (1,8-cineole and α-pinene), while =C–H bending at 886 cm⁻¹ and 810 cm⁻¹ reflect alkene and ring vibrations associated with limonene and α-pinene.
 The presence of the functional groups not only confirms the structural composition of the major constituents but also correlates with their antimicrobial mechanisms.

 The lipophilic aliphatic C–H and CH₃ groups are also reported to enhance penetration through microbial membranes, increasing permeability and causing cell lysis, while the ether linkages in 1,8-cineole contribute to its potent bioactivity (Kaspute et al., 2025; Swamy et al., 2016).